Rhapsody in Blue: Premiere

 Whiteman's orchestra performed the rhapsody with "twenty-three musicians in the ensemble" and George Gershwin on piano.
 In characteristic style, Gershwin chose to partially improvise his piano solo.
-The orchestra anxiously waited for Gershwin's nod which signaled the end of his piano solo and the cue for the ensemble to resume playing.
-As Gershwin did not write the solo piano section until after the concert, it remains unknown exactly how the original rhapsody sounded at the premiere.
+The orchestra anxiously waited for Gershwin's nod, which signaled the end of his piano solo and the cue for the ensemble to resume playing.
+As Gershwin did not write the solo piano section until after the concert, exactly how the original rhapsody sounded at the premiere remains unknown.

 Audience reaction and success

 Carl Van Vechten, Marguerite d'Alvarez, and Victor Herbert were among the many eminent persons in the audience.

-Upon the conclusion of the rhapsody, the audience tumultuously applauded Gershwin's composition, and, quite unexpectedly, "the concert, in every respect but the financial, (Note: Paul Whiteman gave away free tickets to promote the concert and lost money.
+Upon the conclusion of the rhapsody, the audience tumultuously applauded Gershwin's composition, and quite unexpectedly, "the concert, in every respect but the financial, (Note: Paul Whiteman gave away free tickets to promote the concert and lost money.
 He expended $11,000, and the concert netted $4,000.) became a 'knockout'."
-The concert soon became historically significant due to the premiere of the rhapsody, and its program would "become not only a historic document, finding its way into foreign monographs on jazz, but a rarity as well."
+The concert soon became historically significant due to the premiere of the rhapsody, and its program would "become not only a historic document, finding its way into foreign monographs on jazz, but a rarity, as well."

 Following the success of the rhapsody's premiere, future performances followed.
 The first British performance of Rhapsody in Blue took place at the Savoy Hotel in London on June 15, 1925.
 The BBC broadcast the performance in a live relay.
 Debroy Somers conducted the Savoy Orpheans with Gershwin himself at the piano.
 Audiences heard the piece again in the United Kingdom during the second European tour of the Paul Whiteman Orchestra, most notably on April 11, 1926, at the Royal Albert Hall, with Gershwin in the audience.
-His Master's Voice recorded and released this performance.
+His Master's Voice recorded, but did not release this performance.

-By the end of 1927, Whiteman's band had performed Rhapsody in Blue approximately 84 times, and its recording sold a million copies.
+By the end of 1927, Whiteman's band had performed Rhapsody in Blue around 84 times, and its recording sold a million copies.
 For the entire piece to fit onto two sides of a 12-inch record, the rhapsody had to be played at a faster speed than usual in a concert, which gave the recording a hurried feel with noticeably lost rubato.
 Whiteman later adopted the piece as his band's theme song and opened his radio programs with the slogan "Everything new but the Rhapsody in Blue."